hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Upgrade your projects manually

 This section helps you understand how to upgrade the old project template (created by Teams Toolkit 4.X) to latest structure.
 If you have customized the project after creation, you can make additional changes during the upgrade steps for your customized part.

+### Overview

 In general, the upgrade process contains 2 steps:

 1. Create a new project using latest Teams Toolkit and copy your source code to it
+   > Refer [Step 1: create a new project and copy your source code to it](#step-1-create-a-new-project-and-copy-your-source-code-to-it) for detailed steps

 2. Transform the placeholders used by old Teams Toolkit to new format
+   > Refer [Step 2: transform the placeholders to new format](#step-2-transform-the-placeholders-to-new-format) for detailed steps

 ### Step 1: create a new project and copy your source code to it

+Based on the Teams capabilities in your project, choose the guide that suitable to your project:
+* If your project only contains 1 capability (tab, bot or message extension), follow the steps in [Project with single Teams capability that hosted on Azure](#project-with-single-teams-capability-that-hosted-on-azure)
+* If your project contains multiple capabilities (tab, bot, message extension) or contains a backend api, follow the steps in [Project with multiple Teams capability that hosted on Azure](#project-with-multiple-teams-capability-that-hosted-on-azure)
+* If your project is a SPFx tab, follow the steps in [SPFx tab project](#spfx-tab-project)

 #### Project with single Teams capability that hosted on Azure

-If your project only contains 1 tab, bot or message extension, follow these steps:
+The steps in this section is prepared for project that contains only 1 capability (tab, bot or message extension).

-1. Use Teams Toolkit 5.0.0 to create a new project with same capability
+1. Trigger "Teams: Create a new app" command using Teams Toolkit 5.0.0 to create a new project with same capability or same scenario as your current project.

-2. Copy your project's source code to the new project
+2. Remove source code in the new project and copy your current project's source code to the new project

     1. If your project is a tab app, copy everything under `tab` folder to the new project's root folder